 But most importantly, I think spending regular time with the story becomes crucial.
 Stories, like relationships, are high-maintenance because when you neglect them, you start to lose them, their threads and what made them special to you in the first place.

-Schedule regular alone time with the story if only to stare off into blank space and daydream about it like it’s some long lost crush.
-Hopefully, you will be flooded with a rain of ideas or you know just think of a couple of things that can help move it forward.
+Schedule regular alone time with the story if only to stare off into blank space and daydream about it like it’s some long-lost crush.
+Hopefully, you will be flooded with a rain of ideas (to self: that's a horrible metaphor) or you know just think of a couple of things that can help move it forward.